pennyfarrell/minecraft-club/README.md

 ![Testimonials Speech Bubble One](assets/readme-images/testimonial-speech-bubble-three.PNG)

 This section introduces three reasons for joining the club represented by testimonials from existing members (peers of potential club members).
 The aim is to get new members interested in joining the club and to convey the value of gaming with other young people who stammer by their peers.
 The quotes help make the information relevant and relatable to young people visiting the website and demonstrates the value of the club to prospective parents/guardians.
+A contrast issue with the image titles used in this section was flagged by WAVE and subsequently fixed (see  [_file_](TESTING.md) for more details).
 [Back to top](#contents)

 ### Video